-Fish Hoek SAPS can also be contacted directly using the following mobile numbers: 0825222745 and 0825222053 or when the landline service is unavailable.
+Fish Hoek SAPS can also be contacted directly using the following mobile numbers: 0825222745 (CSC) and 0825222053 (Sector Patrol Van) or when the landline service is unavailable during loadshedding.

 Fish Hoek CPF’s Nedbank Club Banking Account details: